scarchives/archiver_webhook/README.md

 # SoundCloud Archiver Webhook

 A Rust application that watches SoundCloud users for new tracks and sends them to a Discord webhook with rich formatting and audio files.
+Features granular parallelism controls to optimize performance while avoiding rate limits.

 ## Features